-Stanislaw Tosza is Associate Professor in Compliance and Law Enforcement.
-He is also the co-Director of the Bachelor in Law programme.
+Stanislaw Tosza is Associate Professor (from 1 February 2026 Full Professor) in Compliance and Law Enforcement.
+He is also the Director of the Bachelor in Law programme.
 He teaches and researches comparative and European criminal law, white-collar crime, compliance law and cyberlaw.

 Since 2019 he has been the Secretary General of the International Association of Penal Law (AIDP).